It’s a long story, but we’ll keep it brief…

 The APC came into being in 1989, following the failure of the Free Presbyterian Church of Scotland to put into practice two chapters of the Westminster Confession of Faith, the Church’s Subordinate Standard.

-Chapter 20: “Of Christian Liberty, and Liberty of Conscience” – ‘God alone is Lord of the conscience, and has left it free from the doctrines and commandments of men, which are in any way contrary to His Word; or beside it, if matters of faith or worship.
-So that, to believe such doctrines, or to obey such commands, out of conscience, is to betray true liberty of conscience: and the requiring of an implicit faith, and an absolute and blind obedience is to destroy liberty of conscience, and reason also.
+Chapter 20: “Of Christian Liberty, and Liberty of Conscience” states that ‘God alone is Lord of the conscience, and has left it free from the doctrines and commandments of men, which are in any way contrary to His Word; or beside it, if matters of faith or worship.
+So that, to believe such doctrines, or to obey such commands, out of conscience, is to betray true liberty of conscience: and the requiring of an implicit faith, and an absolute and blind obedience is to destroy liberty of conscience, and reason also.’

-The APC, therefore, practices fellowship with all Evangelical Christians.
+The APC, therefore, practices fellowship with other Christians.
 We believe that Christians may make their own decisions on matters where the Word of God leaves them free to do so.
 We emphasise the importance of doctrine based on the Bible as the Supreme Standard and the Westminster Confession of Faith as the Subordinate Standard.